ww44ss/okcupid/okcupid_exploratory.md

   <tr> <td> status </td> <td> single </td> <td> single </td> </tr>
    </table>

-###Who are the MPH's?
+####Who are the MPH's?

-These outcomes translate to a coherent story (that is perhaps not all too surprising, but still interesting):
+The above outcomes translate into a coherent story about the male and female MPHs.

-(note that the quantities in *italics* are computed.)

 **The male MPH on OkCupid** is a *white, straight, single, male,* who is *26* years old.
 He *graduated from college/university* and works in the *computer / hardware / software* industry. is body-type is *athletic* and is *5\' 10\"* tall.
 He eats *mostly anything*, drinks *socially*, but *never* takes drugs.
 He lives in *San Franciscao*, *doesn't have kids* and *likes dogs and cats*.
 His astrological sign is *virgo but it doesn't matter* and when asked about religion responds *agnosticism and laughing about it*.
 He speaks only *english*.